postlight/nodejs-typescript-kit/README.md

 CircleCI ensures that every commit is checked for errors before merging.
 This basic setup runs `yarn lint`, `yarn test`, and `yarn build`.

-## What's Included?

-Your environment will have everything you need to build a modern NodeJS - Typescript application

-- Typescript Support
-- Jest unit testing
-- ESLint and Prettier configs
-- CircleCI configs
-- Pre-commit hooks

 ---